Hollywood Freaks

 The song did return for the summer of 2001 tour of Europe and Japan.
 One version, from June 29, ended up incorporating the "High 5" jam about jeans into it.

 On some of Beck's solo Sea Change gigs in 2002, he dropped little bits of "Hollywood Freaks" in medleys a couple of times.
-But mostly, he stayed away from the song until the summer of 2003, when a more rock show was brought back.
+But mostly, he stayed away from the song until the summer of 2003, when he had more of a rock band with him.
+They stuck with it fairly regularly for the rest of the summer.

 During the Guero and Information tours of 2005-2007, there are a number of "Hollywood Freaks."
 Never a main song in the set, there were around 15 performances.
-Some were little bits in medleys, some were full.
+Some were little bits in medleys, a few were full.
+In 2005, there were just four versions, but in 2006-2007 behind The Information, there were a few more.

 Notes: